drBenway/pixi-vn-wiki/start/make-visual-novel.md

 **What is a sprite?** In computer graphics, a sprite is a two-dimensional bitmap that is integrated into a larger scene, most often in a 2D video game.

 In our case the character sprites are composed of 3 images: the body, the eyes and the mouth.
-So we use the [ImageContainer](/start/canvas-image-container.md) to create the character.
+Then we use [ImageContainer](/start/canvas-image-container.md) to compose the character.

 You can find more information on how to add canvas components in [this documentation](/start/canvas-components.md) ([Use canvas components in *ink*](/ink/ink-canvas.md)).